gherlein/gherlein/README.md

 Even though I am an introvert I've learned that I learn so much from spending time with smart people.
 I love to hang out with my teams, especially teams from former companies who still get together often.
 Customers and partners too.
 It takes energy, but learning is fun.
 And so worth it.
+I trade energy for learning, anytime.

 ## My Interests and Projects